Knapp-type obstructions in multilinear fractal Fourier extension: Main Results

 The example above shows that there are nontrivial multilinear Fourier extension estimates even if the convolution of the underlying measures is singular.
-For the interested reader, this naturally raises the question of whether there is a suitable notion of `transversality' between these measures whose convolution is singular (i.e. a way of exploiting their interaction) that allows one to extend the range implied by the linear theory. \end{example}
+For the interested reader, this naturally raises the question of whether there is a suitable notion of `transversality' between these measures whose convolution is singular (i.e. a way of exploiting their interaction) that allows one to extend the range implied by the linear theory.
+The next example achieves that indirectly by relying on higher-dimensional phenomena as a substitute for transversality. \end{example}